-The first time I ever thought about how trash affected ocean life was thanks to an episode of The Simpsons that I saw when I was 13 or 14 years old.
+The first time I ever thought about ocean plastic pollution and how trash affected ocean life was thanks to an episode of The Simpsons that I saw when I was 13 or 14 years old.
 Like any bored school kid that age, I often spent afternoons in front of the television watching old reruns.
 In this particular episode, titled “The Old Man and Lisa,” the environmentally conscious Lisa Simpson agrees to help the evil Mr. Burns, who is now bankrupt, escape poverty by teaching him how to recycle.
 The two unlikely partners successfully encourage the whole town to recycle, and the entrepreneurial Mr. Burns soon earns enough money to set up a recycling plant.

 However, during the plant’s grand opening, Lisa learns that Mr. Burns used the plastic six-pack holders which she had taught to him clean up from shores to protect sea life to create a huge net of millions of plastic rings that trap all kinds of fish.
 This evil invention made it possible to create a profitable, edible, multi-purpose product that he calls “Lil’ Lisa’s Patented Animal Slurry,” much to Lisa’s horror.

 It’s a really funny episode, and I was not surprised to recently learn that it actually won the 1997 Environmental Media Award.
 It seems I was not the only one impacted by its message.
-From the day I saw that episode, the catastrophic potential for damage that human trash — especially plastics — can wreak on the oceans has been burned into my everyday consciousness, forcing me to think about recycling every time I see plastic.
+From the day I saw that episode, the catastrophic potential for damage that human trash — especially plastics — can wreak on the oceans has been burned into my everyday consciousness, forcing me to think about reducing and recycling every time I see plastic.

 So what actually does happen to plastics and other stuff that ends up in the ocean?